smncd/kirby-image-formats/README.md

   >
 </picture>
 ```

-As you can see, the outputed picture tag uses both the converted AVIF and WebP files, and original image as fallback.
-This way, you won't need any .htacess rewrites, as the browser will automatically fall back to the original, if AVIF or WebP is not supported.
+This picture tag incorporates both the converted AVIF and WebP image formats, with the original image serving as a fallback.
+No .htaccess rewrites are needed because browsers will automatically revert to the original format if AVIF or WebP is unsupported.

-If a converted image would be missing or not found, the plugin will create it on page load.

-This also works natively with the [kirby-twig plugin](https://github.com/wearejust/kirby-twig):
+This functionality is also seamlessly compatible with the [kirby-twig plugin](https://github.com/wearejust/kirby-twig) in Twig templates:

 ```twig
 {{